 - 2 tablespoon caster sugar (for sprinkling)

 For the caramel sauce:

 - 60 g butter (dairy free if vegan)

 - 130 ml cream (use soya cream or oat cream if vegan)

-Place sugar, spices and corn flour in a medium bowl.
+- In a meantime, place sugar, spices and corn flour in a medium bowl.
 Add apples and mix all together.
 Set aside.

-Take your pastry out of the fridge.
+- Take your pastry out of the fridge.
 On the floured surface, roll out roughly two thirds of your pastry to a 30cm circle.
 Carefully roll the pastry around the dusted rolling pin, then unroll into the tart tin.
 Pastry will be quite crumbly, but if it breaks, just patch it up, then trim away any excess, but save the offcuts for the lattice top.
 Heat the oven to 200 C (180 C fan).

-Place the apple filling into a pie dish, making sure that it rises above the edge.
+- Place the apple filling into a pie dish, making sure that it rises above the edge.

-Roll out the remaining pastry into rectangle, about 3 mm thick, then slice out 10 strips for lattice topping.
+- Roll out the remaining pastry into rectangle, about 3 mm thick, then slice out 10 strips for lattice topping.
 Brush the pie with a bit of milk (dairy free), and sprinkle with the caster sugar.
 Bake for about 40- 45 minutes until golden brown.

-Place the sugar in a heavy based frying pan and stir in about 4 tbsp of water, then place over the medium heat, allowing sugar to dissolve.
+- Place the sugar in a heavy based frying pan and stir in about 4 tablespoon of water, then place over the medium heat, allowing sugar to dissolve.
 Turn up the heat and bubble for 3-4 minutes until you have caramel.
 Take off the heat and carefully stir in the cream and butter.
 Set aside.